apache/xalan-c/xdocs/README.txt

          XALAN-C++ USER GUIDE     DEVELOPER NOTES

-These are some notes for creating the XALAN-C++ User Guide from StyleBook XML sources.
+Edited:  2012-09-16

+UNIX platforms can make both the xalan-c API document and the xalan-c website.

+WINDOWS platforms can only make the xalan-c website without the xalan-C apiDocs.

-Java and the Apache StyleBook program are no longer required.
+Java and the Apache StyleBook program are no longer reuired.
-The XML transformations are now done using a standard XSLT transformation utility.
+The XML transformations are now done using a standard XSLT command-line stylesheet transformation utility.
+The Apache Xalan program or Xalan.exe program is used for this transformation.
 The resulting web pages have static content without any javascript or other scripting requirements.